Ka'Chava Review: "Superfood" That's Anything But Super

 Ka'Chava fiber ingredients

-Many Americans don't consume enough fiber, and fiber is not only important for general health, but also is associated with weight loss in overweight and obese individuals based on medical research because it's low-calorie plant matter that fills up the stomach and causes one to feel full quicker.
+Many Americans don't consume enough fiber, and fiber intake is not only important for general health maintenance, but also is associated with weight loss in overweight and obese individuals based on medical research.

 Ingredient Analysis — Fruits & Vegetables